ProvableHQ/sdk/sdk/README.md

 ```

 This chain of ownership is tracked by the Aleo Blockchain when users choose to submit their transactions to the Aleo
 Network.
-This is allows other users who receive records to receive the updated data and verify that this data was
+This allows other users who receive records to receive the updated data and verify that this data was
-provably generated by the intended program.
+probably generated by the intended program.

 What this process allows is a private chain of state to be created between multiple users.
 In the context of value
 transfers, a chain of state might look like the following: